cube3power/atsd/rule-engine/functions-db.md

 ```java
 db_last(string m, string e) number
 ```
 Retrieve the last value for the specified metric `m` and entity `e`.
-The entity can specified as a string or as `entity` placeholder.
+The entity can specified as a string or as `entity` field (current entity in the window).

 Example: